tmatin100/Kubernetes-Example-Voting-App/README.md

 # ----------Master Node Componnets-----------
 1. **Etcd Cluster** -information is stored in a highly availbe key value store.
-               ETCD is a distrubuted reliable-keyvalue store that is Simple, secure, and fast.
+               ETCD is a distrubuted reliable-keyvalue store that is simple, secure, and fast.

 2. **Kube-Apiserver**- primariy managment component of kubernetes, responsible for orchestrating all operations within the cluster.
 It exposes the kubernetes api which enable external users to perform managmnet operations on the cluster as well as the